mohamad-sarsour/Machine-Learning/Virus Challenge-modeling/README.md

- ## Using the prepared data from the prevoius section our classification tasks for every patient is:
+ ## Using the prepared data from the prevoius section our classification tasks for every patient:
  ######
 • Detect virus type and presence